short-d/short/README.md

 ### Dependency Injection

-Short produces flexible and loosely coupled code, by explicitly providing components with all of the dependencies they need to work with.
+Short produces flexible and loosely coupled code, by explicitly providing components with all of the dependencies they need.

 ```go
 type Authenticator struct {